jclins/ListaAmiga/README.md

-# ListaAmiga
+# WebSite ListaAmiga

-Mais cultura, mais emoção para você.
+PROJECT RELEASED

+More culture, more emotion for you.

-Lista Amiga Christiano Lins - Shows e Peças de Teatro
+"Lista Amiga Christiano Lins" - Shows and Theater Plays

+People follow the activities on the website and enter their name on the "Lista Amiga Christiano Lins" to get a discount or VIP's for Shows and Theater Plays